Cyber-Domain-Ontology/cdo.github.io/ontology/development/index.md

 ## Voting procedures

-**--> PB: Changes with respect to the original (CASE or UCO) docs are in *italic font* (additions) or ~~strike through~~ (deletions)**

 ### CP Requirements
-*A Change Proposal (CP) describes requirements and competencies that are deemed necessary by any member to include in an ontology.
+A Change Proposal (CP) describes requirements and competencies that are deemed necessary by any member to include in an ontology.
 To submit a CP it suffices to create either a [UCO Issue](https://github.com/ucoProject/UCO/issues/new/choose) or a [CASE Issue](https://github.com/casework/CASE/issues/new/choose), select the ***Change Request*** form and specify your request accordingly.
-The Ontology Committee chair or coordinator will process your request and will, in close collaboration with you, clarify any questions that may rise or complete it with additional information when deemed necessary.
-For instance, in processing your request it will be determined whether the CP falls within the scope of the CASE or the UCO ontology and will move it to the appropriate git space, if necessary.*
+The Ontology Committee chair or coordinator will process your request and will, in close collaboration with you, clarify any questions that may rise and/or complete it with additional information when deemed necessary.
+For instance, in processing your request it will be determined whether the CP falls within the scope of the CASE or the UCO ontology and will move it to the appropriate git space, if necessary.

 #### Posting and Scheduling
 The Ontology Committee Coordinator notifies the Ontology Committee of the meeting at which the CP will be initially reviewed.
 The Ontology Committee Chair and Coordinator determine the date of the initial review, allowing a minimum of ten days between the posting of the CP and the Ontology Committee meeting, in order to allow time for members to review the proposal prior to the meeting.